 Have you recently updated WordPress and then noticed that your post area looks blank when you edit existing posts or pages?

-I noticed this after going through the hassle of upgrading to WordPress 3.3.1, and manifests itself as white text being displayed on a white background when your post edit page loads.
-You might also find that switching between ‘Visual’ and ‘HTML’ modes doesn’t work either, and the wysiwyg icons don’t display.
+I noticed this after going through the hassle of upgrading to WordPress 3.3.1 and this manifests itself as white text being displayed on a white background when your post edit page loads.
+You might also find that switching between the ‘Visual’ and ‘HTML’ modes doesn’t work either, and the wysiwyg icons don’t display.